 Named for Carl '60 and Martha Gartner, the Gartner Welcome Center was designed to further enhance the first impression for prospective students as they visit the Mount Union campus.
 Housing the Office of Admission and Office of Student Financial Services, the Welcome Center displays the University's commitment to green initiatives through its LEED (Leadership in Energy and Environmental Design) certification.
-It is one of only a few college and university buildings in Ohio to be LEED certified and the first in Stark County.
+It is the first University building to be LEED certified in Stark County.